nexusformat/definitions/manual/source/classes/overview.rst

     version of this NXDL.

 :SVN Id:
-    Subversion repository checkout identification, stripped of the surrounding dollar signs.
-(The *Id* is
-    blank on files copied direct from the repository that are not checked out by a subversion client.)
+    The SVN ID is now out of date since the version control switched from subversion to git.

 .. index:: NXDL